Playa del Carmen Seaweed Survival Guide for 2025

-Ready to find out the truth about the Playa del Carmen seaweed situation?
-Let’s get started!
+Ready to find out the truth about Playa del Carmen’s seaweed and how to make the most of your trip?
+Let’s dive in!

 Technically the seaweed that has arrived on Mexico’s Caribbean coast is called sargassum (“sargazo” in Spanish), which is a type of brown algae that floats in huge masses and washes up on the shore.